FuseNet and EUROfusion are in close collaboration to reestablish our work for European Fusion Education as soon as possible.

 We'll be back.

 A new contract with EUROfusion is being prepared and was necessary due to a new juridical contract format required by the European Commission.
 Unfortunately it takes some time to establish such a new contract form and FuseNet regrets that all individual student support actions and other activities have be put on hold until then.
-We expect however that in the Q2 of 2017 the new contract can now be realised and that it will form the basis for continued student support in the coming years.
+We expect however that in 2017 the new contract can now be realised and that it will form the basis for continued student support in the coming years.

 Only after the official signing, all FuseNet operations - including student support actions and the organisation of the 2017 PhD event at ITER - will be resumed!

 EUROfusion and FuseNet work together for European fusion education

 Two years ago, FuseNet started a collaboration with EUROfusion to prepare the coming generation of scientists and engineers to achieve the two main aims of the European fusion roadmap: preparing for ITER experiments in order to ensure that Europe makes best possible use of ITER and to develop concepts for a fusion power demonstration plant DEMO.

 In cooperation with EUROfusion, FuseNet has since then developed and successfully implemented a workplan to align the European fusion education system to the needs the roadmap will bring about.
 Hundreds of students were directly supported in their education, as we supported them by enabling access to educational events throughout Europe and to world-wide internships.

 Several other schemes were also launched that stimulate, support and coordinate fusion education in Europe, aiming to attract students to fusion and to provide them with the highest quality education in the field.
 Examples include the development of specialized workshops, support of a new textbook on fusion technology, the annual PhD event, award of Master and PhD certificates and teacher mobility - in particular aimed to support developing countries.

 Delay in follow-up contract due to juridical form requirements